zlatko-ms/p3scaffolder/README.md

 # generated project

-The project is pretty standard, it uses noose2 for unit testing, behave for uat and a Makefile for local operations.
+The project is pretty standard, it used [black](https://pypi.org/project/black/) for source formatting, [noose2](https://pypi.org/project/nose2/) for unit testing, [behave](https://behave.readthedocs.io/en/latest/) for uat and a Makefile for local operations.

 The .github directory of the generated project contains minimal workflows for dependabot and dev building the application.

-Also note the RELEASE.txt file that contains the version of the project.
-It is used by both Makefile and github workflows to generate a tarball package.
+Also note the RELEASE.txt file that contains the version of the project and is used by both Makefile and github workflows to generate the tarball package.

-# code formatting tests

-The Makefile will check the format of your source code and will throw an error if it is not aligned to the formatting policy.
+Please note that the Makefile targets will check the format of your source code and will throw an error if it is not aligned to the formatting policy !

-In order to make sure your code is correctly formatted before triggering any make targets, install and use the Black plugin in your IDE.
+So before adding/editing the code, ensure that you have a formatter extension that can support black and autoformat the source according to the specified rules, otherwise you'll get angry very very quickly ...

-For VSCode you can ue the Back Formatter extension ( https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter )
+For VSCode you can use the [Back Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) extension.

 # next steps